 - In Aunt Maria, by Diana Wynne Jones, the main characters go back in time in the form of cats to stop Anthony from being imprisoned underground.
 He ends up tripping over them and falling into the trap.

 - Technically they were only trying to figure out where he'd been buried.
-The protagonist's mother happened to be a bit Genre Blind though, and tried to save him.
+The protagonist's mother happened to be a bit stupid though, and tried to save him.

 - The Dandelion Girl, a short story by Robert F. Young; the trope specifically applies to Julie.
 In the end, it is revealed that Anne and Julie are actually one and the same person; Anne/Julie's real name is probably Julianne.
 And so Mark has always been married to the same girl-from-the-future all along, as "Julie" had traveled further back in time to meet him in his 20's.

 - Dragonriders of Pern

 - In Dragonflight, F'nor returns from the past to warn his friends that an expedition they're planning is going to fail.
 Unfortunately they now know that if they don't go it'll create a paradox because the guy who warned them won't come back in time to warn them... so his warning has exactly the opposite effect.
 Knowing they're going to fail they have to set out anyway.

 - And of course we have the situation where there are too few riders in the present due to many of them having suddenly disappeared in the past.
 So someone travels into the past to gather some more, thus causing the shortage.
 (Although it's not as futile as it sounds because their numbers would have declined anyway due to a coming period of long inactivity.
 This way their disappearance is useful.)